danielbodnar/awesome-stars/BY-LANG.md

 ## Kotlin

+- [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.
 - [kotest/kotest](https://github.com/kotest/kotest) - Powerful, elegant and flexible test framework for Kotlin with additional assertions, property testing and data driven testing
 - [AdevintaSpain/Barista](https://github.com/AdevintaSpain/Barista) - :coffee: The one who serves a great Espresso
 - [mhss1/MyBrain](https://github.com/mhss1/MyBrain) - Open-source, All-in-one productivity app for Tasks, Notes, Calendar, Diary and Bookmarks.